angelsk/angelsk.github.io/README.md

 ## Streaming Schedule

-I stream "regularly" on Tuesdays and Thursdays at 8pm (UK time); and at 3pm (UK time) times at the weekends (with a weekly co-stream alternating between Tuesday and Wednesday at 8pm); check my stream schedule on [Twitch](https://www.twitch.tv/angelsk_jo) for the next slot.
+I stream "regularly" on Tuesdays and Thursdays at 8pm (UK time); and at 3pm (UK time) times at the weekends; check my stream schedule on [Twitch](https://www.twitch.tv/angelsk_jo) for the next slot.

 I'm a huge fan of (and a moderator for) the ID@Xbox program, and regularly stream games from there - along with some staples (mainly Point and Click, Visual Novel or Puzzle games).